-If a student wishes to enroll in a correspondence course or a distance learning course that is not provided through the Texas Virtual School Network (TxVSN), as described below, in order to earn credit in a course or subject, the student must receive permission from the principal prior to enrolling in the course or subject.
+If a student wishes to enroll in a correspondence course or a distance learning course that is not provided through the Texas Virtual School Network (TXVSN), as described below, in order to earn credit in a course or subject, the student must receive permission from the principal prior to enrolling in the course or subject.
 If the student does not receive prior approval, the district may not recognize and apply the course or subject toward graduation requirements or subject mastery.

-Texas Virtual School Network (TxVSN) (Secondary Grade Levels)
+Texas Virtual School Network (TXVSN) (Secondary Grade Levels)

-The Texas Virtual School Network (TxVSN) has been established by the state as one method of distance learning.
-A student has the option, with certain limitations, to enroll in a course offered through the TxVSN to earn course credit for graduation.
+The Texas Virtual School Network (TXVSN) has been established by the state as one method of distance learning.
+A student has the option, with certain limitations, to enroll in a course offered through the TXVSN to earn course credit for graduation.

-Depending on the TxVSN course in which a student enrolls, the course may be subject to the "no pass, no play" rules.
-[Also see Extracurricular Activities, Clubs, and Organizations.]
-In addition, for a student who enrolls in a TxVSN course for which an end-of-course (EOC) assessment is required, the student must still take the corresponding EOC assessment.
+Depending on the TXVSN course in which a student enrolls, the course may be subject to the "no pass, no play" rules.
+[See Extracurricular Activities, Clubs, and Organizations on page 49.]
+In addition, for a student who enrolls in a TXVSN course for which an end-of-course (EOC) assessment is required, the student must still take the corresponding EOC assessment.

-If you have questions or wish to make a request that your child be enrolled in a TxVSN course, please contact the school counselor.
-Unless an exception is made by the appropriate administrator, a student will not be allowed to enroll in a TxVSN course if the school offers the same or a similar course.
+If you have questions or wish to make a request that your child be enrolled in a TXVSN course, please contact the school counselor.
+Unless an exception is made by the appropriate administrator, a student will not be allowed to enroll in a TXVSN course if the school offers the same or a similar course.

 A copy of policy EHDE will be distributed to parents of middle and high school students at least once each year.
-If you do not receive a copy or have questions about this policy, please contact a school administrator.
+If you do not receive a copy or have questions about this policy, please contact the school at 361.938.5211.